Scotswood Bridge is an important link between the west sides of Newcastle Upon Tyne and Gateshead.

 Building the Scotswood Bridge

-We see people walking across the Scotswood Bridge, which is still under construction.
+In the video from 1967, we see people walking across the Scotswood Bridge, which is still under construction.
 Diggers work on the road underneath.

 The new Scotswood Bridge cost £2.25m.